Skip to main content

 To put this into a clinical context, consider the data flow for a Growth Hormone Peptide Therapy protocol.
 Your initial consultation, symptom questionnaires, and blood work are all entered into the system (Identify).
 This data is then stored in an encrypted database with strict access controls (Protect).

 The system is continuously monitored for any unauthorized access attempts (Detect).
-If a breach were to occur, the program would execute its to contain the damage (Respond) and restore your data from secure backups (Recover).
+If a breach were to occur, the program would execute its incident response plan to contain the damage (Respond) and restore your data from secure backups (Recover).
 Each step in this process is a critical link in the chain of trust.

 The table below outlines some key verification questions you can ask a wellness program, mapped to the NIST functions, to help you assess the maturity of their security practices.